 Her early work is inspired by Iraqi folklore, the history of Babylon and the elements from the Sumerian and Islamic arts.
-It is characterised by the intricate patterns, painted on clothes in swirls of warm bright colours.
+It is characterized by the intricate patterns, painted on clothes in swirls of warm bright colors.

-When living in Sweden the bright and clear skies impress and inspire her for new designs.
-First the colors are completely different compared to her country of birth.
-The ice, the snow and the huge difference in temperature are life changing but sources of inspiration.
-In addition the minimal use of colors, the sunlight that reflects from ice and snow inspire her to take this completely new environment as the basis for her designs.
-Using textures kept in her memory and stored already during her childhood this results in a unique concept.
+In Sweden, a number of elements inspire her for new designs.
+Firstly, compared to her country of her birth, the bright and clear skies impress and the colors of the environment are completely different .
+Secondly, the ice, the snow, and the huge difference in temperature are life changing, but sources of inspiration.
+Thirdly, the minimal use of colors, the sunlight that reflects from ice, and snow inspire her to take this completely new environment as the basis for her new designs.
+As a result, the textures kept in her memory and stored already during her childhood, and this life changing experience result in a unique design concept.

 Textile design blend of styles

 The textile designs Hala presents on this website provide a blend of styles from Scandinavia and the country she was born.
 The Arabic kalligrafie and lines and curves come straight from a 1001 Nights.
-At the same time, the textile design techniques, the materials and colors used incorporate the Northern influences.
-However, the sprinkle of silver and gold stays to complete the fairytale atmosphere.
+The textile design techniques, the materials and colors used incorporate the Northern influences.
+However, to complete the fairytale atmosphere, the sprinkle of silver and gold stays.

 “ Purely out of interest, I visited Halle Design.
 The captivating Hala showed a variety of fabrics and creations in a thousand and one colors, materials and structures.
 It was like a kind of vacation, a journey along sandy beaches and lush forests, past oriental decorated palaces.
 Then suddenly another flight through the air with light-transmitting airy materials.
 Hala’s work stands for worldly design by a true Master of Arts.”Mannie Klijn Velderman